camigord/Self-Driving-Car-Nanodegree/P2-Traffic-Sign-Recognition/writeup.md

 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report

-The project code can be found in this [link](https://github.com/camigord/Self-Driving-Car-Nanodegree/blob/master/P2-Traffic-Sign-Recognition/Traffic_Sign_Classifier.ipynb).
-The TensorFlow model can be downloaded from [here](https://github.com/camigord/Self-Driving-Car-Nanodegree/tree/master/P2-Traffic-Sign-Recognition/model2).

 ### Data Set Summary & Exploration